Government Wealth Warning on Royal Mint's Coins?

 Save Over £500!

 As we wrote this, the Royal Mint's latest price on its George V mintmark collection was £1,245!
 We should point out, in mitigation, that the Mint's collection does come in a quite impressive wooden box, with each coin in its own capsule, and with an informative booklet / certificate.
-At a pinch, the presentation might be worth as much as £50, but on the negative side, the quality of some of their coins is rather variable.
+At a pinch, the presentation might be worth as much as £50, but on the negative side, the quality of some of their coins is rather interesting.
 We have the advantage of having seen a number of the Royal Mint's sets, so we know their typical grades.
 Some of their coins would not even make it into our lowest grade / price.
 Otherwise their sets are closest to our lowest graded set.

 Examples